kaisummers/PHP-colorQR/README.md

 # PHP-colorQR
 PHP-colorQR is a concept color QR barcode generator.

-# Color Palette
+# CSS color map
-The Color QR barcode will utilize an 8 color palette.
-Consisting of:
+The Color QR barcode utilizes an 8 color palette.

+The Color QR pallette will be mapped to the following css colors:

-- White
+- white
-- Black
+- black
-- Red
+- red
-- Orange
+- orange
-- Yellow
+- yellow
-- Green
+- green
-- Cyan
+- blue
-- Magenta
+- pink

 # Encoding
 Data is encoded into color pairs.
 A normal color pair is used where the characters fall within the range A-Za-z0-9.